Bennouhan/cmeecoursework/README.md

 Work from the course is catagorised by contiguous week of the course, from week 1 (starting 05/10/2020) to week 11.

-Weeks not listed below had no assessed work, hence the respective directories have nothing of interest for the user.
+Weeks not listed below had no assessed work for this module, hence the respective directories have nothing of interest for the user.

 Please see the README file for a given week in its correspondingly-named directory for (much) more detail.